Back to news

 The case for staying

 There isn't much of one.
 The only real reason to hold on 4.7 is if something in your integration broke when you tried 4.8, say, parsing code that's sensitive to small shifts in how responses are structured.
-We didn't hit any breaking changes in our own testing, and Anthropic positioned 4.8 as a drop-in upgrade, though we couldn't find an explicit confirmation that the API schema is byte-for-byte identical.
+We didn't hit any breaking changes in our own testing, and Anthropic positioned 4.8 as a drop-in upgrade (opens in a new tab), though we couldn't find an explicit confirmation that the API schema is byte-for-byte identical.
 If you've got brittle parsing, test before you flip the switch.

 One caveat: identical pricing

-The base price is the same on both models, $5.00 input and $25.00 output per million tokens, so there's no money to be saved by staying on 4.7.
+The base price is the same on both models, $5.00 input and $25.00 output per million tokens (opens in a new tab), so there's no money to be saved by staying on 4.7.
 Worth knowing: 4.8 also has a faster, pricier tier ($10/$50 per million tokens) that the original table doesn't mention, so "identical pricing" holds for the standard tier only.

 Anthropic hasn't cut the price of the older model either.
 That's our read, not their statement, but it usually points to a model heading for deprecation.
 If you're building something new, target 4.8 explicitly.